 Stephanie Kwolek was an organic chemist, best known for inventing Kevlar in 1965.
-Kevlar is an immensely strong plastic, which was first used as a replacement for steel reinforcing strips in racing car tires and has gone on to be used in a large number of applications where high strength is required without high weight.
+Kevlar is an immensely strong plastic, first used as a replacement for steel reinforcing strips in racing car tires, and now used in a large number of applications where high strength is required without high weight.

 Stephanie Louise Kwolek was born in 1923 in Pittsburgh, Pennsylvania, USA.
 Her father died when she was only 10 years old, but he passed on his interest in science, particularly natural science to his daughter.

 Age 23, Kwolek graduated with a degree in chemistry from Margaret Morrison Carnegie College of Carnegie Mellon University.
 She was quickly recruited to work as a chemist at Dupont Chemicals in Buffalo, NY.
 Four years later, she moved to Wilmington, Delaware where she spent the remainder of her career with DuPont.